-A Welcome Guest on my Terrace this Morning : The House Sparrow or The Citizen Sparrow!
+A Pleasant Guest on my Terrace : The House Sparrow!

 A Pleasant Guest !!!
 'The Citizen Sparrow'!
 Why?

 All Rights Reserved.

 One might wonder about the title of this hub.

 A Sparrow!--A welcome guest.
 Why?

 The reason is simple.
 We don't get to see as many Sparrows these days as earlier.
 Do we?